Photo: Skinny Ms.

 Even on busy days, I can start this chicken in a slow cooker and still get to work on time.
-When I come home, I add spinach salad and crescent rolls. —Heidi Rudolph, Oregon, IllinoisUp next: Check out the 80 best slow cooker recipes from Mom's recipe collection.
+When I come home, spinach salad and crescent rolls round out the menu. —Heidi Rudolph, Oregon, IllinoisUp next: Check out the 80 best slow cooker recipes from Mom's recipe collection.

 I wanted to find a creative way to use my leftover cranberries from Thanksgiving dinner.
 This sounds like an unlikely combination, but the results are incredible! —Lisa Workman, Boones Mill, Virginia

 My husband loves his meat and I love my veggies, so we're both happy with this spiced twist on the beefy pot roast.
 With chickpeas, eggplant, honey and mint, it's like something you'd eat at a Marrakech bazaar. —Catherine Dempsey, Clifton Park, New York

 I went through several variations before creating the pork chops my family considers perfect!
 I wanted something rich, delicious and tasty that was still relatively healthy.
 This is a delicious Sunday dinner because you can pop it in the slow cooker in the morning and let it cook while you are at church!
 I suggest serving it with salad or grilled asparagus. —Kristin Stone, Little Elm, Texas